 All pricing listed should be referenced as a guideline only.
 Actual part design / mechanics needed will dictate final pricing.

-If you want to learn more about the cost of plastic injection molding, please download our Pricing Guide by clicking the button below.
+If you want to learn more about Injection Mold Pricing please download our Pricing Guide by clicking the button below.

 Using hand-loads to be most cost effective, our prototype molds are built for speed and train and error.
 Prototype molds are built for minimal production (under 1000 parts) and parts with a short life span.